Table Of Contents

-Some crude oil has a high percentage of heavy metals such as cadmium, arsenic, iron, etc. The removal of these metals is essential for the downstream processing of crude oil.
-Alfa Laval centrifuges separate the wash-water from crude oil to produce oil with reduced levels of heavy metals.
+Some crude oil has a high percentage of heavy metals such as cadmium, arsenic, iron, etc. Removing these metals is essential for the downstream processing of crude oil.
+Alfa Laval centrifuges separate the wash water from crude oil to produce oil with reduced levels of heavy metals.

 Salt Water Disposals (SWD) dispose of the produced water generated during crude oil extraction.
 The frac water carries small amounts of crude oil recovered with the help of Alfa Laval centrifuges that separate the oil from water.

 Alfa Laval centrifuges help recover industrial fluids such as hydraulic oil, reducing disposal and replenishment costs.
 They also increase the reliability of the presses and other equipment associated with the production.